People at IHS in alphabetical order:

 (2007): Social responsibility in the financial sector: transparency and accountability.
 IV.
 International Forum on Financial Consumer Protection and Education.
 2007. október 15., Budapest.
 (2007): The state of CSR in Eastern Europe – the findings of the first baseline study in the region.
 (ENG) Annual EBEN Conference.
 2007. szeptember 18-20., Leuven, Belgium.
 With Rita Lukács and Mark Line

-My core reserach interest is in the politics of societal transformation or the politics of social epistemology.
+My core reserach interest is in the politics of societal transformation or the politics of the ontological turn in the social sciences.
 My past research includes the politics of historiography [creation of knowledge and meaning in relation with the past] (Rutgers, Institute for Advanced Studies, Wassenaar), the politics of corporations [creation of knowledge through social exchange/business] (Corvinus University, Lauder Business School), and, currently, the politics of autonomous mobility [creation of knowledge through technology] (Institute for Advanced Studies, Vienna).
 My research projects involve the representation and engagement of stakeholders in corporate communities, transformation processes as well as the societal and political impacts of autonomous mobility.
 In 2007 I have been the lead researcher in the UNDP/EU research on the baseline of corporate social responsibility in the EU accession states.

 Associate Professor, Masary University, Brno (Faculty of Social Sciences)